mnsuccess/AIoT-People-Counter-App-Edge/README.md

 * 6th to 10th generation Intel® Core™ processor with Iris® Pro graphics or Intel® HD Graphics.
 * OR use of Intel® Neural Compute Stick 2 (NCS2)
-* OR Udacity classroom workspace for the related course
+* OR cloud workspace for the related

 ### Software